dipankardas011/dipankardas-portfolio/content/diary/Aug25.md

 description = "Let's talk about my August 2025"
 +++

+# Date 2025-08-30 2025-08-31
+* new platform k8s cluster agent and how to make a good arch for both sync and asunc needs via events.

 # Date 2025-08-25 2025-08-29
 * learning about how to implementing rate limiting to a go backend system
 * circuit breaker logic for a specific failure scenario for a specific api call